 Just because I don’t eat fast food doesn’t mean I can’t make it at home.
 The last time I had an original McDonald’s hamburger, I believe Star Wars was just out in the movie theaters.
 Yep it’s been a while.
 But you know, this copycat McDonald’s Hamburger really brought back memories.
-It takes just like I remember the original burger to be.
+It tastes just like I remember the original burger to be.
 Now mine might be a tad larger, but then, so am I. The key to this burger is the seasoning.
 Make a batch and keep it on hand for any burger, not just this McDonald’s burger.

 To make the burger feel even more like the original McDonald’s burger I served it with a copycat of McDonald’s French fries.
 The fries definitely make you think you just pulled out of the drive-thru at your local McDonald’s, opened the bag, and grabbed and ate a handful of hot fries.
 Admit it, when they’re hot and crunchy, they’re good.
 Really good.
-And a great pairing with this hamburger.
+And a great pairing with this copycat McDonald’s hamburger.
 Top them all with a copycat of Heinz’s ketchup and you’re set for some good eats!

 Copycat McDonald’s Hamburger